-Formal Opening.
-The Formal Opening is on the first Wednesday of the fall semester to signify the beginning of a new year.
-The address is usually by a faculty member.

-Senior Chapel.
-The last chapel of the spring semester is devoted to recognizing seniors.
+- Convocation - Convocation is on the first Wednesday of the fall semester to signify the beginning of a new year.
+The address is usually by a faculty member. - Sending ChapelThe last chapel of the spring semester is devoted to recognizing seniors.

-Lectureships include:
+Lectureships

-Mondy-Carroll Lecture.
+• Mondy-Carroll Lecture

 Through the generosity of the late Dr. Nell Mondy, Professor Emeritus, Cornell University, the Department of Natural Sciences sponsors a lectureship/seminar series each year featuring a distinguished scientist.

-Jim and Wanda Vaughn Lectureship in the Humanities.
+• Jim and Wanda Vaughn Lectureship in the Humanities

 This endowed lectureship, funded through the generosity of the Vaughn's, and sponsored by the Division of Arts and Sciences, brings distinguished speakers to the campus that represent excellence in scholarship in the humanities.